 Crafty recyclers have found plenty of great solutions for recycling storage.
 You can repurpose everything from laundry sorters to milk crates to shoe organizers.
 Plastic drawer storage is a popular solution.
 If it’s already taking up space, might as well put it to work, right?
 Reusing old storage is a clever way to make your recycling even more environmentally friendly.

 When you’re considering DIY recycling ideas, don’t get stuck considering only rigid containers.
 One brilliant sorting solution is hanging laundry bags on hooks, which allows you to keep your recycling sorted and out of the way.
 Hooks can be installed in an out-of-the-way place or even on the back of a door.
 When the bags are not in use, they can be folded and put away.

 Stackable Recycling Bins for Home

 Stackable containers are a great way to reduce the space taken up by your recycling.
 Many stackable recycling containers are available to purchase, giving you all the options you need for size and height.
 Some brands are made in a modern style with a low profile, making them a stylish addition to your living space.
 I’ve also seen everything from plastic tubs to wicker baskets transformed into stackable recycling bins.

 I hope you found a helpful recycling storage option.
 Even if you didn’t see the ideal method for your home, you probably saw something to inspire your own solution!
-And remember, if you ever need to get rid of a large amount of recycling in Austin that the city won’t take, call Duke’s at (512) 520-7495 or just swing by for a drop off.
+And remember, if you ever need to get rid of a large amount of junk in Austin that the city won’t take, call Duke’s at (512) 520-7495 and our Austin junk removal specialists will help arrange a pickup.
 We’d love to see you!